Ang254/Cloud-Projects/Cloud/Internet-facing-loadbalancer/README.md

 - Public Subnets (for Load Balancer)
 - Private Subnets (for Backend EC2 instances)

-Subnets were distributed across multiple Availability Zones to ensure high availability and fault tolerance.
+While the project was deployed in a single Availability Zone, in practice, subnets should be distributed across multiple Availability Zones to achieve high availability and fault tolerance.

 ---

+## Step 2: Security Group Configuration

+Configured separate security groups to enforce isolation and least privilege.

+Load Balancer Security Group
+- Allow HTTP (Port 80) from 0.0.0.0/0
+Acts as the public entry point to the application

+Backend EC2 Security Group

+Allow HTTP (Port 80) ONLY from the Load Balancer Security Group and SSH (Port 22) No direct public internet access
+Prevents direct access to backend servers

-## Step 2: Launch Backend EC2 Instances
+## Step 3: Launch Backend EC2 Instances

 Launched EC2 instances in private subnets.